osilander/203.311/Week2/Week2.md

 ## Getting help

-> __Note: For us in this somewhat restricted environment the way the `man` pages workas described below is unconventional.__ I have edited this section to give you a hint as to what a more usual resonse to these commands would be.
+> __Note: For us in this somewhat restricted environment the way the `man` pages work as described below is unconventional.__ I have edited this section to give you a hint as to what a more usual resonse to these commands would be.
 Typing the commands in our current environment will result is errors being returned.

 There are online manuals which gives information about most commands.
 The manual pages tell you which options a particular command can take, and how each option modifies the behaviour of the command.
-Type `man command` to read the manual page for a particular command.
+Type `man <<command>>` to read the manual page for a particular command.
 For example, to find out more about the `wc` (word count) command, type

 ```bash
 $ man wc